LOADING ...

 Bắt đầu làm bài nào

-Well, jolly swagmen* went humping their swags
+Well, once jolly swagmen* humping their swags

 and stuffed jolly jumbucks* down in their tucker

-days, jolly junkies go on house-breaking jags
+These days, junkies go on house-breaking jags

 and steal to buy the poison need

-While the swaggie, he wanted a feed
+While the swaggie, he just wanted a

-And who'll a-Waltzing Matilda with me?
+And who'll come a-Waltzing Matilda me?

-changed all your words, and re-written your score
+We've all your words, and re-written your score

 And "Waltzing Matilda" no more.

-Once Henry and Mary, on a afternoon
+Henry and Mary, on a warm afternoon

-since they the uranium mine
+they built the uranium mine

-and left is just toxic slime
+and what's is just toxic slime

-Days with a whimper, and not with a roar
+pass with a whimper, and not with a roar

 And "Waltzing Matilda" no more.

-and and again, and again and again
+and again and again, and and again

-So that now on a hot day
+So now on a hot windy day

-We can watch our blow away
+We can watch our topsoil blow

 And who'll come Matilda with me?

-The desert is marching to the sea
+The desert is down to the sea

-On the day that it
+On the day it stretches

-from shore to shore
+from shore to shining

 go waltzing Matilda no more

-Saturday night outside a King's Cross
+Saturday night outside a King's hotel

-Hey Australia, what we've made!
+Hey Australia, what progress made!

-We've come a long way, since day
+come a long way, since Diamond day

 A land fit for heroes, or and whores?